What can I put in the indoor composter?

 Avoid putting anything like pits, nutshells or seafood shells in the composter.
-Indeed, with the Greenzy composter, the hulls that are too hard risk breaking the shredder and with other indoor composters, the hulls risk not being composted.
+With the Greenzy composter, hard shells can break the grinder and with other indoor composters, shells may not be composted.

-Eat a variety of foods and avoid putting only one of the above elements in the composter in large quantities if you want to obtain good compost.
+Eat a varied diet and avoid putting just one of the above in the composter in large quantities if you want good compost.
 As they say in the TV commercials, eat 5 fruits and vegetables a day😉

 Your composter will not digest...

 - Chicken because it is full of diseases